• Skip to primary navigation

 Why This Recipe Works

 • Needs only three essential ingredients; sesame seeds, jaggery and ghee.
-However, any flavoring like cardamom is optional.

-• This chikki is definitely on the healthier side of sweets.
-No frying, no excess ghee and just a few good-for-you ingredients makes it perfect for sweet cravings.
+• No frying, no excess ghee and just a few good-for-you ingredients makes it perfect for sweet cravings.

-• We can make this ahead of time and it stays well in air tight containers at room temperature for 10-12 days.
+• The chikki stays well in air tight containers at room temperature for 10-12 days.

-Ingredients for til chikki
+Ingredients for til chikki in small bowls on a dark background.

 • Jaggery: The sweetener here is jaggery.
 Though sugar works too, I like to stick to jaggery for all my chikki recipes.
 If you use white colored jaggery, the end result will be lighter.
 However, I use desi jaggery and it is darker in color.
 So the chikki tends to be darker too.